 - The US Supreme Court ruled that federal laws banning on-the-job sexual harassment also apply when both parties are the same sex (1998)

 It is the second least populous of the 50 United States, containing roughly 40,000 more people than Wyoming.
-Some of the most famous Vermonters include President Calvin Coolidge, John Deere, Brigham Young, and baseball great Carlton Fisk.
-A former governor of Vermont, Howard Dean, was the first presidential candidate to use Internet-based fundraising and online grassroots organizing to amass small donations while creating a national movement.
-Another notable New Yorker to represent Vermont and become a national candidate while capitalizing on these methods is Vermont Senator Bernie Sanders.
+Some of the most famous Vermonters include President Calvin Coolidge, John Deere, Brigham Young, baseball great Carlton Fisk, and two presidential candidates who used internet-based fundraising and online grassroots organizing to amass small donations and national movements—former governor Howard Dean in 2003 and U.S. Senator Bernie Sanders in 2016.

 And, on this day in 1877, Swan Lake, composed by Tchaikovsky, was first performed in Moscow’s Bolshoi Theater.

 In the ballet fashioned on Russian folk tales, Princess Odette has been transformed into a swan by an evil sorcerer and can only regain her human form at night.
 The only way for the spell to be broken is by the power of eternal love between Odette and a young prince, if he will remain faithful to her.
 After he is tricked, they both end their lives.
 WATCH the finale above…